neoclide/plug.nvim/Readme.md

 `option` is a viml dictionary, it could contains following:

 * `dir` custom parent directory for this plugin
-* `frozen` not run update or install for this plugin if `1`
+* `frozen` not run update or install for this plugin when is `1`
-* `do` command string that would be run in plugin folder after install/update
+* `do` command that would be run in plugin folder after install/update
 * `as` specify an alias name for plugin folder to avoid conflict

 **Notice** no lazyload stuff would be available, it's useless for neovim.